machouinard/powerpress-posts-from-mysql/readme.txt

 = Does the MySQL table have to be on the same DB Host as my WordPress install? =

 No, but it helps.
 You will need to make sure you have remote access to the MySQL database if it's on a different host.
+I have a site on DreamHost using a database on HostGator and it works great.

 == Screenshots ==

+Coming Soon

 == Changelog ==

+v 0.9.9
+* Changed the way media_handle_sideload was being used

 v 0.9.8
 * (note: Most of this work was done months ago.
 I got busy and forgot about it)
 * Rewritten from the ground up
 * Learned a lot about WordPress
 * Learned a lot about Git, too.

 v 0.9.4
 * Added check to ensure BluBrry PowerPress is installed and activated
 * More CSS and HTML changes in an attempt to pretty this thing up a bit
 * Changed code to allow for localization